MustafaIsmaill/osm_path_planning/readme.md

 ## Running The Packagge

-1) open configuration file road_processing_planning/config/params.yaml  to set the map and the grid size wanted.
+1) Open configuration file road_processing_planning/config/params.yaml  to set the map and the grid size wanted.

 2) Launch the package.
  ```bash